DurableDrupal/durabledrupallean/manuscript/X2-what-frameworks-should-we-use.md

   * RESTful pipeline
   * Drupal has gotten off the island, meaning that general development experience in many PHP projects transfer to Drupal 8 and multiple platforms
   * Drupal Console built on Symfony Console for scaffolding and code generation, instrospection and profiling

+In addition:

+* Block is just another entity
+* The Drupal 7 context module is now in core

+It is no accident that the keynote, an example of excellent community leadership ("Drupal is a platform for the independent.
+For everyone.
+By all of us.
+Drupal 8 is going to kick-ass") caused huge excitement, and set the record straight for Drupal 8.

 However interesting Drupal 8 may appear to be, though, it cannot be used at the present time for production website or web applications.